F3Nation-Community/weaselbot/README.md

-# Weaselbot
+# WeaselBot

 A supplemental tool for [F3 regions](https://f3nation.com/) to get more out of their data!
-Weaselbot is a Slack bot designed to get the PAX in your region more engaged, here's what he can do:
+WeaselBot is a Slack bot designed to get the PAX in your region more engaged, here's what he can do:

 - [Achievements](#achievements): Incorporate automated "achievements" that are awarded based on F3 activity